evmcnb/quartz/content/full/Atopic dermatitis (eczema).md

 4. **Phototherapy:** Controlled exposure to ultraviolet (UV) light.

 ## Complications/red Flags
 - Affects appearance and social stigma around it.
-Therefore increased risk of [[Depression]] and anxiety in adults
+Therefore increased risk of [[Full/Depression]] and anxiety in adults